 As for the idea that T dS > T dStransferred for an irreversible process, we cannot accept that at face value.
 For one thing, we would have problems at negative temperatures.
 We can fix that by getting rid of the T on both sides of the equation.
 Another problem is that according to the modern interpretation of the symbols, dS is a vector, and it is not possible to define a “greater-than” relation involving vectors.
 That is to say, vectors are not well ordered.
 We can fix this by integrating.
 The relevant equation is:

-for some definite path Γ. We need Γ to specify the “forward” direction of the transformation; otherwise the inequality wouldn’t mean anything.
-We have an inequality, not an equality, because we are considering an irreversible process.
+where we integrate along some definite path Γ. We need Γ to specify the “forward in time” direction of the transformation; otherwise the inequality wouldn’t mean anything.
+It is an inequality, not an equality, because it applies to an irreversible process.

 At the end of the day, we find that the assertion that «T dS is greater than dQ» is just a complicated and defective way of saying that the irreversible process created some entropy from scratch.